lombao/marcelino/README.md

 marcelino
 =========

-Yet another tiny XCB Window Manager for Lombix in C language.
+Yet another tiny XCB Window Manager developed in C.

-Initially started from Tiny WM XCB Version, then I started to look into other Window Managers like MCWM , trying to understand the XCB protocol and how to implement a Window Manager.
+Initially started from Tiny WM XCB Version, then I started to look into other Window Managers like MCWM and follow its tracks trying to understand the XCB protocol and how to implement a Window Manager.
+After that I've started to gather all the info I could about XCB which it seems it is sort of a challenge.

+The aim of this new WM is to be used in my own Linux Distro ( Lombix ), so I can create a Desktop integrated the way I want.
+Custom is my motto.
+Apart from this at this stage I cannot tell much more for the simple fact I've not done it yet.

+NOTE: Don't even try to compile it, it does not work yet and it is a very much In Progress work.

 References: http://incise.org/tinywm.html ( Tiny WM )
 	    https://github.com/rtyler/tinywm-ada/blob/master/tinywm-xcb.c ( Tiny WM XCB version )